Xerozzz/OurOrder/README.md

 Note: If you don't have lightsailctl, then you will need to deploy it as a container with different steps from below, or not use containers.

 ## Deployment Steps:
+### As a AWS LightSail or Docker Container
+Note: All files are under "Lightsail Containers Scripts" Folder.
+Edit the commands as necessary or drag the files into the main directory.
 1. Setup a virtualenv and run `pip install -r requirements.txt`
 2. Set .env variables under `.env_sample` and rename it to `.env`
     <br>Optional: Run `python -m pytest -v --setup-show --cov=app --cov-report term-missing` to test the code.